MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 }()
 ```

-# Instantiating A Store Object
+# Instantiating An ItemStore Object

 We want to ensure that the Core Data is available from the moment our app launches, and that there are not multiple versions of the `NSPersistentContainer`, the Managed Object Context, etc.